mathandley/fitplot/README.md

 ## Miscellaneous
 - The script will delete the input csv file when it is executed.
-- It doesn't matter if you run fitplot on the same data twice, the year-to-date file doesn't store duplicate entries.
+- It doesn't matter if you run fitplot on the same data twice, the year-to-date files won't store duplicate entries.

 ## Made for MacOS (because that's what I use)
 Linux/Unix users, I hope it's largely compatible, but I assume some of it won't